vippsas/vipps-psp-api/vipps-psp-api-faq.md

 You can try to initiate payment, specifying the `Merchant-Serial-Number` header:
 [`POST:/v3/psppayments/init/`](https://vippsas.github.io/vipps-psp-api/#/Vipps%20PSP%20API/initiatePaymentV3UsingPOST).

-If the merchant or sale unit is not active, you will get an error.
+If the merchant or sale unit is not active, you will get an error:
+"Merchant not available or active".

+This is similar to the error in the eCom API.
 See the eCom FAQ:
 [`Why do I get errorCode 37 "Merchant not available or deactivated or blocked"?`](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#why-do-i-get-errorcode-37-merchant-not-available-or-deactivated-or-blocked).

 # How do we update a transaction?